mkrueger/unarc-rs/README.md

 Unfortunately the ARC implementations I found were GPL/LGPL and I want a MIT/Apache library so I can't just port these over.

 (In case I overlook  the issues/PRs here contact me on https://github.com/mkrueger/icy_board or per mail)

+# Zoo
+Compression method 0 & 2 are supported - 1 is currently missing.

+# SQZ -  Squeeze It
+Only method 0 (Store) supported
+It's hard do find infos for that but I suppose they use Squeeze compression as ARC does in method 1

 # LICENSE